Hours, Directions, and Parking

 Full payment is due upon registration by cash, check, or credit card.

-Students enrolling must be at least 18 years of age.
+Students enrolling in classes at the BCAE must be at least 18 years of age.
 There are no exceptions.
+Students participating in cooking classes and wine & spirit classes must be 21+ to consume alcohol and the BCAE reserves the right to ask for identification at any time.
 We apologize for any inconvenience.

 In the instance that the class catalog and the website list conflicting information about a class, please make note that the website contains the most up to date and accurate information.